Rangers vs. White Sox Player Props Betting Odds

 Semien Stats

-- Semien has recorded 121 hits with 27 doubles, two triples, 15 home runs and 46 walks.
+- Semien has put up 123 hits with 27 doubles, two triples, 15 home runs and 46 walks.
 He has driven in 66 runs with nine stolen bases.

 Semien Recent Games